Bitcoin Hash Rate

 - Is Bitcoin hash rate at an all-time high?

 - The most recent all-time high sits at 1305.5 EH/s on 2025-10-24.
-Today the network is at 936.9 EH/s — 28.2% below the ATH.
-The hash-rate series refreshes nightly; the spot-price comparison in the reading row above auto-refreshes a few times a day in the browser.
+Today the network is at 908.1 EH/s — 30.4% below the ATH.
+Because the daily series carries Poisson noise from block discovery, a single-day figure within a few percent of the record is statistically indistinguishable from a new high; the 30-day rate of change is the steadier read.

 - How is Bitcoin hash rate calculated?